gtuck/web3400-Course-Docs/projects/01/description.md

 # User Account Creation (Project 01)

-In this project we will create systems for a user to register an account, log in/out, password protect certain pages, and update the site navigation template.
+In this project we will create systems for a user to register an account, log in/out, and update the site navigation template.
 We'll follow the same structured approach, mirroring the design patterns and instructional style from previous projects.

 ## Copy Project 00 to the Project 01 folder.